-Mercury Jets is an on-demand air charter provider specializing in private jet and turboprop charters in Ashgabat, Turkmenistan.
+Mercury Jets is an on-demand air charter provider specializing in private jet charter and services in Ashgabat, Turkmenistan.
 Our team is composed of industry-leading professionals dedicated to providing our customers with the ultimate air charter experience.
 We are committed to safety, reliability, and white glove customer service.
 To obtain a charter quote tailored to your specific needs, please fill in the request form or call our agents 24/7 at +1-212-840-8000.

 About Ashgabat and Places to Visit

 Mercury Jets provides private jet charter flights to and from Ashgabat.

 In the southwestern part of Turkmenistan is the capital and, at the same time, the country’s largest city, Ashgabat, with a population of almost 1 million people.
 This is the state’s administrative, political, scientific, and cultural center in the foothills of the Kopetdag Range.
 In the vicinity of the city, there are many unique objects of the past, ruins of ancient settlement Nisa included in the List of World Heritage of UNESCO, or village Turkmenbashi Kipchak.